Stirling-Tools/Stirling-Tools.github.io/docs/Modes-and-Licensing.md

 ## Web - Self-hosted

-Stirling PDF running in Docker, Kubernetes, or as a bare-metal JAR, accessed via a browser. **No credits ever.** License tier determines which advanced features (unlimited users, SSO, SAML, audit logs, etc.) are unlocked - see [Paid Offerings](./Paid-Offerings.md).
+Stirling PDF running in Docker, Kubernetes, or as a bare-metal JAR, accessed via a browser. **No credits ever.** License tier determines your user capacity and which advanced features (SSO, SAML, audit logs, etc.) are unlocked - see [Paid Offerings](./Paid-Offerings.md).

 ---